ONLYOFFICE/office-js-api/Word/ApiDateForm/Methods/SetTime.md

 # SetTime

-Sets date time to current form.
+Sets the timestamp to the current form.

 ## Syntax